Housing & Support Manager

 What different roles have you had within Transform?

 I was employed as the Deputy Housing & Support manager at The Crescent project in Woking from August 2013 – September 2016.
-During this role I was fully developed to be a scheme manager so that when I was promoted and moved to a new area, I was fully prepared.
+During this role I was fully developed to be a scheme manager so that when I was promoted in September 2016 and moved to the Runnymede Borough, I was fully prepared.

 What training and development have you received?